Our next main stops were in Oregon, but it was too much to drive there from Napa Valley in one go, so we had decided on Anderson to spend the night.

 After arrival at the Gaia Hotel & Spa in Anderson, we unpacked and the whole afternoon was spent hanging at the swimming pool and sitting on the patio of our room sipping our very nice Kendall-Jackson Chardonnay, trying to avoid that it warmed up too soon 😉

-Chantal and I ordered the Mushroom Encrusted Brie (mushroom duxelles crusted brie drizzled with a balsamic reduction served over a toasted crostini with a chipotle basil pesto) as a starter.
+Chantal and I ordered the Mushroom Encrusted Brie (mushroom duxelles crusted brie drizzled with a balsamic reduction served over a toasted crostini with chipotle basil pesto) as a starter.